dsg38/cbsd_scenarios/README.md

+# Publication data note

+In reference to the publication "Predicting the cross-continental spread of the cassava brown streak disease epidemic in sub-Saharan Africa" (https://www.biorxiv.org/content/10.1101/2025.10.10.681618v1):

+"The field record datasets collected in East Africa as part of the Cassava Diagnostics Project (CDP) are made available as part of the code repository.
+The remaining field datasets provided by the Central and West Africa by the Central and West African Virus Epidemiology Center (WAVE) are available upon reasonable request from WAVE."

+File paths to the full dataset (not made available) is referenced in this repo as `../../../../cassava_data/data_merged/data/2022_02_09/cassava_data_minimal.csv`

+The subset that is released as part of the above publication can be found in this repo: `inputs/cc_paper_data_subset/cassava_data_minimal.csv`

 # Setup instructions

 In global R options (i.e. `~/.Rprofile`), be sure to include `invisible(rgdal::setCPLConfigOption("GDAL_PAM_ENABLED", "FALSE"))` to prevent the writing out of the `.xml` raster metadata files